solana-foundation/developer-content/docs/toolkit/test-suite/fuzz-tester.md

 title: Solana Fuzz Tester
 sidebarSortOrder: 4
 sidebarLabel: Fuzz Tester
+seoTitle: "How to fuzz test for Solana programs"
+description: "How to create fuzz tests for Solana programs in Rust"
+keywords:
+  - solana fuzz testing
+  - solana fuzzer
+  - fuzz tests
 ---

 > This is a beta version of the [Solana Toolkit](/docs/toolkit/index.md), and is